The Outer planets, Uranus, Pluto and Neptune documentary. This documentary focuses on the cold outer-side of our solar system and its planets.

-Neptune is the furthest gas giant planet away from the sun and the last official planet since pluto was reduced to a proto planet.
-Neptune is an amazing planet to see with it’s deep blue colors brushed with white streaks, however make no mistake Neptune is a violent place with the fastest winds in the solar system estimated to exceed 2000 mph.
+Neptune is the furthest gas giant planet away from the sun and the last official planet since Pluto was reduced to a protoplanet.
+Neptune is an amazing planet to see with its deep blue colours brushed with white streaks, however, make no mistake Neptune is a violent place with the fastest winds in the solar system estimated to exceed 2000 mph.
 The reason for such ferocious winds is because there is nothing to stop them unlike earth for example which has mountains and opposing global air streams.
 Like Saturn, Uranus, Jupiter Neptune has 5 rings of variously sized particles.
-Also alike the outer gas giants Neptune has a number of moons, fourteen intact, the most notable of which being triton which is the only moon in the solar system to orbit its parent planet in the opposite direction.
-Neptune’s surface temperature is -201 degrees Celsius, located 30.10 AU from the Sun and has and equatorial diameter of 49,528 km.
+Also like the outer gas giants Neptune has a number of moons, fourteen intact, the most notable of which being Triton which is the only moon in the solar system to orbit its parent planet in the opposite direction.
+Neptune’s surface temperature is -201 degrees Celsius, located 30.10 AU from the Sun and has an equatorial diameter of 49,528 km.